That lemur on Craigslist? Don’t be fooled – it makes a terrible pet

 Similarly, you may sometimes see photos or videos of habituated young lemurs acting affectionately towards their owners.
 Yet these lemurs are still wild animals.
 “There are a lot of risks you assume if you try to tame a wild animal,” says Cathy.
 Which leads us to…

 Lemurs are dominance-oriented creatures.
 Their ingrained social structure requires an alpha, generally a female.
-While pet lemurs may seem calm and content as infants, when they reach sexual maturity, they begin to crave structure and assert dominance.
+While pet lemurs may seem calm and content as infants, when they reach sexual maturity (usually between two and four years of age), they begin to crave structure and assert dominance.
 With no other lemurs around, they may attempt to establish dominance over their owners in a similar manner as lemurs naturally do with other lemurs: by lunging, chasing, grabbing, and biting.

 Lemurs are expensive